-Julie Parker, Rachael Oldham, Megan Holmes, Jayne Sangster, Mary Lord and Holly Smith
+Rachael Oldham, Megan Holmes, Jayne Sangster, and Mary Lord

 Are all Health Care Assistants who do a fantastic job as part of our Nursing Team.
 From blood tests to ECG’s, BP checks to assisting with Minor Surgery, child health clinics to flu injections, these are the people you often see if you need any tests doing or if you are a new patient joining the Practice.

 Our Admin Team